federicobaldo/computervision-demo/README.md

 Download the object detection model and add the correct path to object_detection.py `wget  https://github.com/ARM-software/ML-zoo/raw/master/models/object_detection/ssd_mobilenet_v1/tflite_uint8/ssd_mobilenet_v1.tflite`

+Verify the camera index on the device and update the CAMERA_INDEX variable accordingly.
+For instance you can connect a usb camera and execute `ls /dev/video*` and pick the latest device created by date.

 Run the script
 `python object_detection.py`
 ```